mert137/Battleship-Game/README.md

 # Battleship-Game
-Battleship game written in Assembly by using Texas board, potentiometers, buttons and an LCD screen,
+Battleship game written in ARM Assembly by using Texas board, potentiometers, buttons and an LCD screen,